misbahmehmood/Fundamental-Project-/README.md

 Initially I wanted to include the playlist table so that songs could be saved into a playlist for ease of use.
 However, due to time constraints, I decided to only use 2 tables linked with a one to many relationship.

+I had also wanted the Songs table to be pre defined with songs related to both personality types.
+However, when starting the application I was unsure how that could be added, so a form was used for the user to add their own songs.

 # Risk Assessment
 ![](https://raw.githubusercontent.com/misbahmehmood/fundamental_project/images/images/Risk%20Assessment%20key.jpg)